How a business loan could help your catering business

 There are several types of small business loans you could consider, to support or grow your catering business.

 A short-term option, unsecured business loans are usually for between 3 months and 2 years.

-You can use the funds for any purpose, such as hiring staff for an event.
+You can use the funds for any purpose.
 Many lenders will let you set a repayment schedule to suit your trading patterns.

 While your work vehicles are under finance you will not be able to sell or upgrade them.

 A specific-purpose business loan secured on equipment you are buying, such as kitchen equipment.

 The term will often be tied to the lifespan of the equipment.
 You will not be able to sell or upgrade the equipment until you have repaid the equipment finance.

 Business line of credit

 A business line of credit is similar to an overdraft facility, giving you access to cash up to an agreed limit, often with the right to draw, repay and redraw funds as you need them.

 You only pay interest on what you borrow, but there are often set up and admin fees.